Annual report 1998-1999 chapter 2 the work of the court

 Whether the Government party negotiated in good faith is a question of fact.
 In some cases the reasonablenessor unreasonableness of the Government party’s proposals or offers may be relevant to this question.
 In othercases there may be a difference between making reasonable offers and being reasonable in negotiating in goodfaith.

 The Court concluded that, in the circumstances of this case, the Tribunal had not erred in finding that theGovernment party had negotiated in good faith.
 The application was accordingly dismissed.
+Migration – Indiscriminate abuse of authority and cruelty Perampalam v Minister For Immigration And Multicultural Affairs (1 March 1999, Justices Burchett, Lee and Moore)

 In this case the Full Court considered whether an elderly Tamil widow from Sri Lanka, who had been abused bymembers of a government authority, was a refugee within the meaning of the Convention Relating to the Statusof Refugees (“the Convention”).

 The applicant came from the Amparai district, a scene of conflict for many years between Tamil Tigers(“LTTE”), the Sri Lankan army and police, the Sri Lankan Special Task Force (STF) and the Muslim HomeGuard.
 While living there, the applicant found herself in a situation where, for various reasons, she was seen tobe aligned with the LTTE by the STF on the one hand, while being accused by the LTTE of acting as aninformant for the STF on the other.
 She had been beaten by the STF during interrogations as well as beingthreatened and assaulted in her own home.
 The LTTE had also attempted to extort money from the applicant.
+On one occasion, while an STF detachment were ransacking her house, the applicant suffered a painful hipinjury and lost a tooth after being pushed and kicked by soldiers.
+One soldier forced her into a room and tore offher clothing until she was exposed.
+He stopped when other soldiers entered, who then, however, continued todestroy valuables in her home.
+The applicant left Sri Lanka for Australia immediately after this event.

 Although the Refugee Review Tribunal had considered the applicant a credible witness and accepted heraccount of these events, it found that she did not suffer “persecution” within the meaning of the Convention, forthe reason that the mistreatment she had suffered in her home and during interrogation by the authoritiesexhibited an “indiscriminate abuse of authority and an act of inhuman cruelty” and not a course of “systematicconduct” directed at the applicant for a Convention reason.

 Allowing the appeal, the Full Court affirmed the principles in Paramananthan, a Full Court decision in which itwas held that any maltreatment during detention and interrogation should not necessarily be considered asindiscriminate cruelty short of persecution simply because the detention had begun in an action taken for alegitimate end of government policy.
 The correct approach is to determine whether there is a causal connectionbetween the abuse of authority and any perceived political opinion, race or social group.
 Where this is the case,it is then necessary to consider whether the authorities are willing or able to provide protection.
 The Full Courtalso rejected any requirement, in order to establish persecution, that conduct directed at the applicant for aConvention reason be also “systematic”.
+Workplace relations – Effect of certified agreement on the AIRC jurisdiction Gordonstone Coal Management Pty Ltd v Australian Industrial Relations Commission & Anor (25 March 1999, Chief Justice Black, Justices Heerey and Goldberg)

 In this case the Full Federal Court considered whether the Australian Industrial Relations Commission (AIRC)had jurisdiction to deal with an industrial dispute between Gordonstone Coal Management Pty Ltd(Gordonstone) and the Construction, Forestry, Mining and Energy Union (the Union).

 Gordonstone operated a mine in which most of the workforce were members of the Union.
-In October 1996 theAIRC certified an agreement between Gordonstone and the Union under the Industrial Relations Act 1988(Cth).
+In October 1996 theAIRC certified an agreement between Gordonstone and the Union under the Industrial Relations Act1988(Cth).
 The agreement included two clauses setting out problem resolution procedures.

 In February 1997 the Union notified the AIRC of an alleged industrial dispute between it and Gordonstoneconcerning a number of industrial matters.
 The notification stated that the matters had been the subject of theproblem resolution procedures under the agreement, but that Gordonstone was intending unilaterally to changethe arrangements made in relation to the matters.
 In March 1997 the Union notified the Commission of a furtherdispute regarding access by union officials to the Gordonstone site.